 Christian Pulisic remains the strongest USA penalty candidate when the main squad is together.
 The freshest clean senior in-match conversion in the official trail is his penalty against Uzbekistan in 2023, while the 2025...

 AFC needs a multilingual lens more than any other section here.
-Official reports exist, but the hierarchy often needs federation and local-language cross-checking.
+The hierarchy often needs a deeper event audit before the backup line becomes trustworthy.

 Martin Boyle is the best current Australia call, but only at medium confidence because the Socceroos have used more than one taker in this cycle.
 The strongest recent evidence is Boyle converting the March 2025 World Cup...